Benefits | Culture

 2) Provide time off to vote

 An HR expert can help you create a voting leave policy in accordance with any applicable state voting laws.
 Many states require employers to provide voting leave to employees in certain circumstances, with some requiring voting leave to be paid, providing the length of time employers are required to give employees to vote and establishing notice requirements, among other requirements.
-Even in states where there is no specific voting leave law, it is best practice to allow employees up to two hours of paid time off to vote if there is insufficient time for the employee to vote outside of regular working hours.
+Even in states where there is no specific voting leave law, it is best practice to allow employees paid time off to vote if there is insufficient time for the employee to vote outside of regular working hours.

 Implementing a voting leave policy, even if not required by law, can provide encouragement to employees to perform their civic duty.
 Make sure to communicate that your policy allows them to take time off to vote, the amount of voting leave they may take, and the information they need in order to work with their manager and team to provide notice and have their job requirements covered while they are voting.
 If possible, allowing for flexible work arrangements on election day, including remote work options, can also be helpful.